mhli14/ada-pandalysts/datastory.md

 cover-img: "banner.jpg"
 ---

-### Introduction: What You Speak Matters More than You Think
+## Introduction: What You Speak Matters More than You Think

 As of 2023, there are 7'193 spoken and written languages around the world, with only 193 UN recognised countries on the map.
 These languages fundementally define our ways of perceiving, thinking and communicating.
 Withing a language lies an entire world, and within different languages, worlds collide.
 Just by tracking a single language, we pull the string for a story of demographics, history, culture and if we are lucky, even bags of gold.

-The movie industry is far-reaching and near omnipresent.
+The movie industry is far-reaching and virtually omnipresent.
 It helps transmit ideas and emotions all across the globe to different peoples and cultures, maybe even helping the creation of certain values shared by all around the globe.
 What better place to study the impact of languages?

 Many different audiances have created strong connections with certain movies, either their local movies in their native languages, or international blockbusters released in one of the most spoken languages in the world.
 Many movies only have one language for a local audiance, while some reach eleven different ones (some even invented).
 The short yet detectable presence of a language in a movie might be a glimpse into a demographic reality of huge an acute importance.
 Some cultures are so affiliated with a concept or a genre that we can't think of these without them (is Paris *really* the City of Love?).